SidneyNemzer/snippets/README.md

 ## FAQ

+### Q: How do I use this extension?

+A: After installing the extension, open the Chrome Devtools on any webpage.
+This extension adds a new tab called "Snippets", where you can view, edit, and run your JavaScript code snippets.

 ### Q: Why doesn't this just sync the snippets that are built-into Chrome?

 A: Unfortunately, Chrome doesn't allow extensions to access the built-in snippets.
 So I created my own snippet editor!